 Public Works maintains and repairs Town buildings, grounds, parks, greenways, streets, and traffic signals as well as water, wastewater, and reclaimed water lines and equipment located off a plant site; collects and properly disposes of garbage and trash, yard waste, and recycling, conducts fleet maintenance for all Town vehicles and equipment; coordinates community litter reduction and beautification.

-The Town Manager's Office includes the Town Manager--who serves as the Chief Executive Officer of the organization--along with his Deputy and Assistants as well as Downtown Development, Budget, and Public Information.
+The Town Manager's Office includes the Town Manager--who serves as the Chief Executive Officer of the organization--along with his deputy and assistants as well as the Office of Public Safety, Downtown Development, Public Information and Sustainability.
 The Town Manager is responsible for implementing the policies set forth by the Town Council and exercises management responsibility over all operational departments.
 Through management of the operational departments, the Manager’s Office ensures the advancement of the vision, goals, and policies of the Town Council and that all local, state and federal laws and regulations are met.

 The Town Clerk's Office supports the Town Council and is responsible for giving notice of town council meetings, preparing the council agenda and recording council proceedings, serving as custodian of all permanent Town records, keeping the Town seal, attesting all Town documents, updating the Town’s Code of Ordinances, and keeping records of appointments and terms of the various boards and commissions.

-Transportation and Facilities is responsible for the planning, design, and construction of all Town facilities including parks, sidewalks, greenways, buildings, and streets; addresses traffic engineering and safety issues; oversees real estate, surveying and design-related technical services; coordinates the organization’s sustainability efforts; operates C-Tran as well as the Town’s Traffic Management Center.
+Transportation and Facilities is responsible for the planning, design, and construction of all Town facilities including parks, sidewalks, greenways, buildings, and streets; addresses traffic engineering and safety issues; oversees real estate, surveying and design-related technical services; coordinates the organization’s sustainability efforts; operates the Town’s Traffic Management Center.

-Utilities provides an adequate and safe water supply to citizens of the towns of Cary, Apex, and Morrisville as well as the Raleigh Durham International Airport and the Wake County portion of the Research Triangle Park; operates and maintains water, wastewater, and reclaimed water treatment, storage and pumping facilities and instrumentation; manages water, wastewater, and reclaimed water regulatory permitting and compliance; oversees pretreatment efforts.
+Utilities provides an adequate and safe water supply to citizens of the towns of Cary, Apex, and Morrisville as well as the Raleigh Durham International Airport and the Wake County portion of the Research Triangle Park; responsible for water, wastewater, and reclaimed water system planning, design, and construction as well as stormwater management, water conservation, and field services; operates and maintains water, wastewater, and reclaimed water treatment, storage and pumping facilities and instrumentation; manages water, wastewater, and reclaimed water regulatory permitting and compliance; oversees pretreatment efforts.